LoRA – low rank adaptation of large language models

 Copy

-With this configuration we have configured a rank of 16 and an alpha of 32.
-In addition we have added a dropout to the lora layers of 0.1.
-We have to indicate the task to the LoRA configuration, in this case it is a sequence classification task.
-Finally we indicate which layers we want to replace, in this case the score layer.
+With this configuration, we have set a rank of 16 and an alpha of 32.
+Additionally, we have added a dropout to the LoRA layers of 0.1.
+We need to specify the task for the LoRA configuration, in this case it is a sequence classification task.
+Finally, we indicate which layers we want to replace, in this case the score layer.

 from peft import get_peft_model